AlexDewey/AlexDeweyBlog/_posts/2023-09-02-DataImputationDeepDive.md

 ![Alt text](https://raw.githubusercontent.com/AlexDewey/AlexDeweyBlog/main/_posts/images/MedicalDataImputation/24.png)

-PPCA: To explain **probabilistic PCA**, we have to make a couple of steps.
+PPCA: To explain **probabilistic PCA**, we have to make a couple of steps:

-Multivariate Normals: Given a 2D graph with data points, a multivariate normal can be defined as "p(x)=Norm(x|μ,Σ)" where μ is a 2d mean vector and a covariance matrix Σ which is 2x2.
+Multivariate Normals: Given a 2D graph with data points, a multivariate normal can be defined as ```p(x)=Norm(x|μ,Σ)``` where μ is a 2d mean vector and a covariance matrix Σ which is 2x2.
 With more and more variables given, the need for more parameters increases exponentially due to the covariance matrix growing too fast.
 This can also lead to overfitting.

 ![Alt text](https://raw.githubusercontent.com/AlexDewey/AlexDeweyBlog/main/_posts/images/MedicalDataImputation/25.png)